-When planning a move to the Dominican Republic, expats should prepare themselves for a slower pace of life and anticipate having to deal with lots of bureaucratic delays.
+When planning a move to the Dominican Republic, expats should prepare themselves for a slower pace of life and anticipate having to deal with bureaucratic delays.
 Power cuts are frequent and road conditions are not always good.
-That said, foreigners can’t help but be captivated by the beauty of this geographically diverse country.
+That said, foreigners can’t help but be captivated by the beauty of this geographically-diverse country.

 Expats living in the Dominican Republic often choose to stay in gated housing complexes.
 These self-contained communities offer certain home comforts such as international supermarkets stocking imported goods and restaurant chains.
 Thanks to an abundance of land and relaxed building regulations, housing on the island is also cheap.

 Public transport in the Dominican Republic is reasonably accessible.
-The island offers a metro system, taxis, public cars (referred to as ‘carros publicos’), motorcycle transport, ‘guaguas’ (minibuses or vans) and cross-country buses.
-Expats can also choose to have a private car, as the island has highways connecting its major cities.
-Domestic flights are also available.
+The island offers a metro system, taxis, public cars (referred to as ‘carros publicos’), motorcycle transport, ‘guaguas’ (minibuses or vans), and cross-country buses.

 Public healthcare is available on the island, but the quality of care is generally fairly low.
-Good private hospitals are available and tend to be the first choice for most expats, as standards are likely to be closer to what they'd get in their home country.
-We also recommend expats have good health insurance for emergencies, especially if evacuation to a country with better healthcare is necessary.
+Good private hospitals are available and tend to be the first choice for most expats, as standards are likely to be closer to what they'd be used to.
+We also recommend expats take out good health insurance for emergencies, especially if evacuation is necessary.

 Cost of living in the Dominican Republic

-Living in the Dominican Republic is relatively cheap, with the island being listed at 173rd out of 209 on Mercer’s Cost of Living survey.
+Living in the Dominican Republic is relatively cheap, with the island being listed at 173rd out of 227 on Mercer’s latest Cost of Living survey.
 With cheap housing and cheap food, expats can live comfortably here.